 Reliable Medical Information: It is very important to find a trustworthy source of advice and information.
 Healthlink BC offers information about how to care for an illness or medical condition.
 If you have questions about what you have read or if you would like to speak with a live medical professional you can call 811, which is a service available 24 hours a day, to speak with a nurse or pharmacist.

-If you don’t have a family doctor and aren’t feeling well consider going to a walk-in medical clinic.
-These clinics can be found in most neighborhoods across BC.
+If you do not have a family doctor and aren’t feeling well, consider going to a walk-in medical clinic.
+These clinics can be found in most neighbourhoods across BC.
 They provide care for non-emergency medical issues.
 You do not need an appointment.
 Doctors in walk-in medical clinics conduct assessments make referrals when needed and write prescriptions.

 Hospital emergency rooms are for emergencies only: severe life threatening medical conditions, mental health emergencies, and severe injuries.
 Sometimes your family doctor will refer you to see a specialist doctor in a hospital but these are pre-set appointments that do not involve the emergency room.

 You cannot walk in to a hospital and ask to see a specialist without a referral from your community such as a family doctor or a doctor at a walk in clinic or a referral from an emergency room physician.

 If you are unsure of where to go (clinic or hospital) call 811, 24 hours a day and ask to speak with a registered nurse who can help you decide what is best for you.
 Bring a copy of your study permit to the hospital or your MSP insurance card (you can access your study permit through your student portal from your phone).

 For daily updates from Government and the Provincial Health Officer or download the COVID-19 BC Support App for news and alerts or go to: https://www.healthlinkbc.ca/health-feature/coronavirus-disease-covid-19.